Skip to main content

 Why Estate Collections Require Extra Care

 Estate collections are rarely sorted or labeled.
-They often mix bullion coins, collector coins, junk silver, foreign coins, and items with uncertain value all in the same box.
+They often mix bullion coins, collector coins, 90% silver, foreign coins, and items with uncertain value all in the same box.
 Getting an accurate appraisal requires identifying each piece individually rather than treating the whole collection as one category.

 Some items in an estate may have collector value beyond their metal content — pre-1933 U.S. gold, key-date Morgan dollars, or certain foreign coins.
 Treating those as generic bullion would undervalue them.
 We evaluate for both metal content and collector premium where applicable.